ON THIS BLOG

-My stuff has been featured on The Huffington Post, SAVEUR, the Martha Stewart Living Blog, Epicurious, the Food & Wine Blog, The Washington Post, Epicurious, America’s Test Kitchen, The Guardian, The Kitchn, Food 52, A Cup of Jo, The Food Network Blog, and a few other places.
-I’ve also developed recipes for Clean Eating Magazine, Food 52, The Anthropologie Blog, BuzzFeed, Pure Green Magazine, and the Toronto Vegetarian Association.
+My stuff has been featured on The Huffington Post, SAVEUR, Epicurious, the Food & Wine Blog, The Washington Post, America’s Test Kitchen, The Guardian, The Kitchn, Food 52, A Cup of Jo, The Food Network Blog, and a few other places.
+I’ve also developed recipes for The Kitchn, Clean Eating Magazine, Food 52, The Anthropologie Blog, BuzzFeed, Pure Green Magazine, and the Toronto Vegetarian Association.

 In 2014, SAVEUR Magazine editors selected this site as the best special diets blog in their annual food blog awards.
 In 2016, The First Mess was nominated for Best Food Blog in the Better Homes and Gardens Blog awards.
 You can check out all other press here if you like.

 Want to work together or just say hi?
 For inquiries relating to recipe development, sponsored posts, creative collaboration and the like, use the contact form in the upper right of this page OR send me a note at laura [AT] thefirstmess [DOT] com.
 You can also find me on Twitter, Instagram, and Facebook too.